 Small talk is almost a science of its own.
 Most people have been in small talk situations.
 Sometimes it went well and at other times it didn’t.
 It helps to have a plan.
 Use the FORD (family, occupation, recreation, dreams)-method in small talk situations.
-And if you realize that the person you’re talking to also use the FORD-method, why not talk about that?
+And if you realize that the person you’re talking to also uses the FORD-method, why not talk about that?

 The thing about small talk is that it’s really not about the topics.
 Small talk is about the relation.

-6. More empathy please
+6. More empathy, please

 When you practice empathy you will find that you better understand the needs of other people.
-You will also experience the world in High Definition as you perceive the world not only through you own eyes but also through other people.
+You will also experience the world in High Definition as you perceive the world not only through your own eyes but also through other people.

-Practice empathy by listen more than you speak.
+Practice empathy by listening more than you speak.
 Next time you’re in a conversation and eager to spit out your point of view take a deep breath, slow down.
 It’s alright not to respond right away.
 Think about why the other person is saying what’s he’s saying.
 What’s his motivation for saying it?

 Look around and watch other people.
 A café is a great place to do this.
-You can sit silent in the corner and have a great view of the entire café.
+You can sit silently in the corner and have a great view of the entire café.
 Look at people around you and imagine what they think.
 How do they show emotions?
 What are their actions?
 If you should ask them something, how would you do that having your observations in consideration?